jcass77/django-apscheduler/docs/releasing.md

 5. Merge ``master`` back into ``develop`` and push the branch to GitHub.

 6. Document the release on GitHub by clicking on the 'Releases' link on the landing page, and editing the tag that was just created.
+Set both the tag version and release title to "v0.3.0".